Further Revised- 9/15/15

 Avoid placing too much emphasis on these attributes:

-This is where the less easy to discern useful light PUR is MUCH more important.
+This is where the less easy to discern PUR/PAS (Useful Energy/Photosynthetic Action Spectrum) is MUCH more important.

-EVEN between different LEDs on the market, as there is a wide difference in output per watt and many poor quality lights make up for this in a “shotgun” approach of dozens (55) of low output emitters and higher wattage, which defeats one of the purposes of LED lighting: “lower wattage”.
+EVEN When comparing different LEDs as there’s a wide difference in output per watt per emitter and many poor quality lights make up for this in a shotgun approach of dozens of low output emitters and higher wattage, which IMO defeats one of the purposes of LED lighting: “lower wattage”.

 See also my other article: Aquarium LED Lights, Lighting